 As of the date of this prospectus, our authorized share capital is US\$50,000 divided into 500,000,000 shares, comprising of (i) 492,179,086 ordinary shares, par value US\$0.0001 per share, and (ii) 2,377,642 shares of series A preferred shares of a par value of US\$0.0001 each and (iii) 5,443,272 shares of series B preferred shares of a par value of US\$0.0001 each.
-As of the date of this prospectus, 10,274,403 ordinary shares are issued and outstanding, 2,377,642 series A preferred shares are issued and outstanding and 5,443,272 series B preferred shares are issued and outstanding.
-All of our issued and outstanding ordinary and preferred shares are fully paid.
-All of our outstanding preferred shares will automatically convert into ordinary shares on a one-for-one basis upon the completion of this offering.
+As of the date of this prospectus, 10,274,403 ordinary shares are issued and outstanding, 2,377,642 series A preferred shares are issued and outstanding and 5,443,272 series B preferred shares are issued and outstanding ordinary and preferred shares are fully paid.

-Immediately prior to the completion of this offering, our authorized share capital will be changed into US\$50,000 divided into 500,000,000 shares comprising of (i) 400,000,000 ordinary shares of a par value of US\$0.0001 each, and (ii) 100,000,000 undesignated shares of a par value of US\$0.0001 each of such class or classes (however designated) as the board of directors may determine in accordance with our post-offering memorandum and articles of association.
-Immediately after the completion of this offering, we will have 24,095,317 ordinary shares issued and outstanding, assuming the underwriters do not exercise their option to purchase additional ADSs.
+Immediately prior to the completion of this offering, our authorized share capital will be changed into US\$50,000 divided into 500,000,000 shares comprising of (i) ordinary shares of a par value of US\$0.0001 each, and (ii) shares of a par value of US\$0.0001 each of such class or classes (however designated) as the board of directors may determine in accordance with our post-offering memorandum and articles of association.
+Immediately prior to the completion of this offering, we will have ordinary shares issued and outstanding, assuming the underwriters do not exercise their option to purchase additional ADSs.
 All of our shares issued and outstanding prior to the completion of the offering are and will be fully paid, and all of our shares to be issued in the offering will be issued as fully paid.